Design your own degree

 We place significant emphasis on decision-making, strategic communication, leading multicultural workforces, and change and crisis management in this condensed and tailored master's degree program.

-By combining the flexibility of online learning with the same quality and rigor of our renowned on-campus program, the MIS Executive Track Online provides students with professional, live, and interactive virtual classes with a student-to-faculty ratio of approximately 15:1, and self-paced, multimedia coursework designed by SIS faculty and available 24/7.
+By combining the flexibility of online learning with the same quality and rigor of our renowned on-campus program, MIS Online provides students with professional, live, and interactive virtual classes with a student-to-faculty ratio of approximately 15:1, and self-paced, multimedia coursework designed by SIS faculty and available 24/7.
 Online students are required to participate in a unique three-day immersion event that brings you and your classmates to the AU campus in Washington, D.C., to meet faculty, staff, and peers in person, as well as connect with employers and alumni in the area.

 Degree Partnerships